ibm-cloud-docs/power-iaas/carbon-calculator.md

 ---

-The IBM Cloud&reg; carbon calculator is a dashboard to track, analyze, and manage your greenhouse gas (GHG) emissions that are associated with your IBM Cloud services.
+The IBM Cloud&reg; carbon calculator is a dashboard to track, analyze, and manage greenhouse gas (GHG) emissions that is associated with your IBM Cloud services.
 Carbon emission data is available on IBM Power10 or later systems.
-You must be the account owner, account administrator, or a user with a viewer role or higher on the billing service to view and export emissions data for the entire account.
+To view and export GHG emissions data for an account, you must be able to access the billing service for that account.
+To access the billing service, you must be the account owner, account administrator, a user with a viewer role, or a user with higher permissions.
 {: shortdesc}

-The carbon calculator can perform the following operations:
+A carbon calculator can perform the following functions:
-- Display greenhouse gas (GHG) emission data for an account.
+- Display the GHG emission data for an account.
 - Monitor the electricity consumption for services, resources, and the location and efficiency of your data centers.
-- Track the GHG emissions associated with your account to manage and mitigate your carbon footprint over time.
+- Track the GHG emissions that are associated with your account to manage and mitigate your carbon footprint over time.

 For more information about carbon calculator, see [Working with IBM Cloud's carbon calculator](https://cloud.ibm.com/docs/account?topic=account-what-is-cloud-calc){: external}.